 All other normal entry requirements, for example immigration and biosecurity, apply.

 The SafeTravel advice level for the Cook Islands has been lowered to Exercise increased caution (level 2 of 4).
-The global do not travel advisory remains in place for all other destinations the Cook Islands.
+The global do not travel advisory remains in place for all other destinations.

 Travellers should read our full travel advisory the Cook Islands here.